jeffsp/SPOC/README.md

 compatible with POSIX standards.

-A SPOC file is a WebDataset shard, meaning that the data contained in the file can be only part of a larger collection of point cloud point records.
+A SPOC file is a WebDataset shard, meaning that the data contained in the file can be part of a larger collection of point cloud point records.

 Point record fields are grouped together in a SPOC file so that the